Readit News logoReadit News

 Cyberdog commented on Unicode uses elephants as baseline comparison of cultural frequency for emoji unicode.org/emoji/proposa... · Posted by u/thunderbong

-spondylosaurus · 10 months ago
+spondylosaurus · a year ago

 These guidelines note that emoji proposals for "specific people, whether fictional, historic, living, or dead" will be rejected outright, but most versions of the rockstar emoji are an obvious Bowie homage!